 In addition to receiving federal tax benefits for your charitable donations, you can also receive provincial tax benefits as well.
 Rates and policies vary by province, but in British Columbia, for instance, you receive a portion of your donation amounts.
-For the first $200 of your donations, you receive 5.06 percent of those amounts.
+In 2017, for the first $200 of your donations, you receive 5.06 percent of those amounts.
 For amounts after $200, you receive 14.7 percent of those amounts in provincial tax benefits.

 For example, say you donated that same $200 and received your $30 federal tax benefit.
 In British Columbia, you would also receive an additional $10.12 in provincial credit ($200 x 5.06 percent).
 If you donated $400, you’d receive your $88 federal benefit, and you would also receive $39.52 in provincial tax benefits [$10.12 + (14.7 percent x $200)].